-The Community Garden is a student run organization dedicated to helping the local community by providing fresh organic produce.
-The club is open to all students who would like to participate and is lead by a student contingent of 4 to 6 coordinators.
+The Community Garden is a student-run organization dedicated to helping the local community by providing fresh organic produce.
+The club is open to all students who would like to participate and is led by a student contingent of 4 to 6 coordinators.
 The garden meets in the main courtyard throughout the growing season to seed, maintain and harvest the garden.
-The students make new friends, learn about gardening and food insecurity while having tremendous amount of fun.
+The students make new friends, learn about gardening and food insecurity while having a tremendous amount of fun.

 The Giving Tree Program is a community service group designed for all grades.
 The group has a goal to fundraise money throughout the year in order to purchase gifts, winter clothing, and food for low-income families during the holiday season.
 The group sets up two trees in the school during early November with tags of gifts needed and then tracks the gifts as they are donated.
 In early December they host an open event where they sort all the donated gifts and then use the fundraised money to purchase any missing gifts.

 The National Honor Society (NHS) elevates a school’s commitment to the values of scholarship, service, leadership, and character.
 These four pillars have been associated with membership in the organization since its inception in 1921.
 Chapter membership not only recognizes students for their accomplishments, but challenges them to develop further through active involvement in school activities and community service.
 NHS students volunteer in their communities at the highest rates and make connecting with and serving within the community a priority.